Ashok Agrawala: Biography

 Agrawala received B.E. and M.E. degrees in Electrical Engineering from Indian Institute of Science, Bangalore, India in 1963 and 1965 respectively; Masters and Ph.D. degrees in Applied Mathematics from Harvard University, Cambridge, Massachusetts under the supervision of Yu-Chi Ho in 1970.

 He started his professional career as Senior Engineer at the Applied Research Lab of Honeywell in Waltham, Massachusetts in 1968 and developed an Optical character recognition machine.
 He started his academic career at the University of Maryland, College Park in 1971 as Assistant Professor of Computer Science where he rose to the rank of Full Professor in 1982.

+He has at least two children, including computer-graphics researcher Maneesh Agrawala.

 Academic work

-He worked on the Hard Real-time operating system, Maruti, which also addressed the fault tolerance issues.
-This work led to the two books he wrote in these areas.

 Agrawala started the MIND Lab (Maryland Information and Network Dynamics Lab) in 2001 and continues to serve as its director.
 The Lab has been involved in the development indoor location technology and accurate clock synchronization technology, and actively participated in the semantic web research.
 The technologies developed in the MIND lab have resulted in 4 startup companies in Maryland. he also started the MAXWell Lab which became the only WiMAX Forum Applications Lab in the western hemisphere.